FrayRyderX/FrayRyderX/README.md

-# Hola, esta es mi Perfil de HitHub 👋
+# Hola, este es mi Perfil de GitHub 👋

 <!--
 **FrayRyderX/FrayRyderX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.